notiv/a-neural-network-from-scratch/README.md

-# dlnd-my-first-neural-network
+# A simple neural network from scratch
-This is a simple neural network from scratch using only numpy.
-The neural network tried to predict daily bike rental ridership.
+This is a simple neural network built from scratch using only numpy.
+The neural network tries to predict daily bike rental ridership.